AlexsLemonade/2020-june-training/working-with-your-data/working-with-your-own-data.md

 ![Terminal tab](screenshots/rstudio-session-terminal.png)

 The `scp` command is a way to copy files securely to or from a **s**ecure **sh**ell server.
-It works similarly to the [`cp` command](https://linuxize.com/post/cp-command-in-linux/), which is just for copying files in general.
+It works similarly to the [`cp` command](https://linuxize.com/post/cp-command-in-linux/), which is used for copying files that are all on the same computer.
 To understand how this works, we will practice `cp` with some files already in the RStudio Server.

 *Template:*